jackyzha0/quartz/content/Meta/Moves/Druid.md

 ### At One With The World
 You can speak with animals and Scrutinize and Compel them.
 You also don’t require food or drink.
 ### Attuned Creatures
 You begin play with two Attuned Creatures of your choice.
-Each has a species name and an Instinct.
-When you Level Up, you may add two
+Each has a species name and an Instinct. <span class="move-trigger">When you Level Up,</span> you may add two
 Attuned Creatures to your list instead of another benefit.
 Instinct examples: smash and tear, fly free without care, prey upon the weak and isolated, consume and devour, skulk and ambush, weave webs
 and victimize the foolish, assault and challenge the brave or strong.
 ### Commune
 <span class="move-trigger">When you spend some time in a place,</span> connecting with nearby creatures and spirits, roll **+WIS**.
-You will be granted a vision of significance to you, your allies, or the spirits around you, the GM will
+You will be granted a vision of significance to you, your allies, or the spirits around you, the GM will describe it.
-describe it.
 On a **10+** the vision will be clear and helpful.
 On a **7-9** the vision is unclear and murky.
 On a **6-** the vision is frightening or traumatic.